babashka/process/README.md

     {:node (assoc node :children children)}))
 ```

-Alternatively, you can suppress unresolved symbols using the following config:
+Alternatively, you can either use string arguments or suppress unresolved
+symbols using the following config:

 ``` clojure
 {:linters {:unresolved-symbol {:exclude [(babashka.process/$)]}}}